Alien (franchise): Future

-Sigourney Weaver has expressed her interest in returning to the role of Ripley with Neill Blomkamp's story (purportedly titled Alien: Awakening) which would tie into the first two Alien films by taking place after Aliens and foregoing involvement with the other two sequels.
-This was canceled in favor of Scott's own untitled third prequel (also purportedly titled Alien: Awakening), which was later also canceled following the disappointing box office results of Alien: Covenant.
+In 2015, Sigourney Weaver expressed her interest in returning to the role of Ripley with Neill Blomkamp's story (purportedly titled Alien: Awakening) which would tie into the first two Alien films by taking place after Aliens and foregoing involvement with the other two sequels.
+This was canceled in favor of Scott's own untitled third prequel (also purportedly titled Alien: Awakening).
 In February 2019, James Cameron stated that he was working on reviving Blomkamp's project.
-In June 2020, Brandywine Productions revealed that a screenplay for a new installment in the original series called "Alien V", centered around Ripley, had been written by Walter Hill and David Giler.
-In an interview with The Hollywood Reporter published in September 2022, Hill confirmed in that the proposed alternative sequel involving Weaver would not be moving forward.
+In June 2020, Brandywine Productions revealed that a screenplay for a new installment in the original series called Alien V, centered around Ripley, had been written by Walter Hill and David Giler.
+In an interview with The Hollywood Reporter published in September 2022, Hill confirmed that the proposed alternative sequel involving Weaver would not be moving forward.
+Blomkamp reused some of his proposed concepts for Alien V in his short film Rakka, also starring Sigourney Weaver.

 After the acquisition of 21st Century Fox by The Walt Disney Company, it was officially confirmed at the 2019 CinemaCon that future Alien films are in development.
 In May 2019, Variety reported that the third prequel film was "in the script phase", with Ridley Scott attached to serve once again as director.
-In September 2020, Scott confirmed that work on the next installment is ongoing, but was undecided with keeping it tied in with the plot set out in Prometheus and Alien: Covenant.

-In March 2022, The Hollywood Reporter reported that a new Alien film set separately from the earlier films is set to be released by Hulu directed by Fede Álvarez and produced by Ridley Scott. Álvarez pitched the idea to Scott years prior and now has the opportunity to be involved.
-That November, Cailee Spaeny was announced to be in talks for the lead role.
-Under the working title, Alien: Romulus, filming was scheduled to begin on February 6 at Origo Studios in Budapest, Hungary.
-In March 2023, Isabela Merced joined Spaeny in an undisclosed role.
-The official date of filming is set for March 9.
+In September 2020, Scott confirmed that work on the next installment is ongoing, but whether the plot would be connected to Prometheus and Alien: Covenant was undecided.
+In October 2024, Scott confirmed he was already developing a new Alien film.
+In June 2025, Scott announced his departure from the Alien franchise, saying "where it's going now, I think I've done enough, and I just hope it goes further", while expressing his critiques of the Alien sequels; though in August, Scott updated his stance and was open to a third prequel film saying, "Another Alien prequel — yeah, if I get an idea, for sure".
+In October 2025, Sigourney Weaver announced that she has had discussions with The Walt Disney Company and 20th Century Studios to reprise her role in an upcoming project, with a script being written by Walter Hill.